Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/accounts-desktop.rst

 .. image:: ../images/desktop-wallet/dw-wallet-totals.png
    :alt: area in desktop wallet showing totals

--  **Wallet total** shows the total amount of CCDs in all accounts in this wallet, including shielded balances and CCDs that are scheduled to be released to your account on a future date.
+-  **Wallet total** shows the total amount of CCDs in all accounts in this wallet, including shielded balances (:ref:`deprecated<shielded-balance-feature-deprecation>`) and CCDs that are scheduled to be released to your account on a future date.

 -  **At disposal** shows the amount of CCDs you have available for transactions in all accounts in this wallet.
-This includes shielded balances but *not* staked amounts or CCDs that are scheduled to be released to your account on a future date.
+This includes shielded balances (:ref:`deprecated<shielded-balance-feature-deprecation>`) but *not* staked amounts or CCDs that are scheduled to be released to your account on a future date.

 -  **Stake** shows the amount of CCDs staked in all accounts for this wallet.

 The most common tasks on an account are:

 -  **Send**: Send CCD to a recipient in your address book.
 See :ref:`Create CCD transfer in the Desktop Wallet <send-ccd-wallets>`.

--  **Shield**: Transfer CCD from your public balance to your shielded balance.
-See :ref:`Shield CCD on an account <shield-ccd-wallets>`.

 -  **Receive**: Select this to display the account address.
 Select the icon to the right to copy the address if you want to share it with other participants in the network or let them scan the QR code.